LabPresse/BioModelComparison/README.md

 # BioModelComparison

-This project compares the effectivenss of deep learning architectures and training protocols on various biological datasets.
+This project compares the effectiveness of deep learning architectures and training protocols on various biological datasets.

 ## Setting up the environment